12:15 p.m. – 1:15 p.m., S.J. Quinney College of Law Moot Courtroom (Level 6)

 Mr. Cruden has on three occasions received the Presidential Rank Award from three different Presidents.
 He has also received the Department of Justice’s Muskie‐Chaffee Award, the Federal Bar Association’s Younger Award, and the American Bar Association’s Award for Outstanding Government Service.

 He is also a volunteer swim coach for the Special Olympics and a past recipient of Fairfax County’s Volunteer of the Year award for his work with mentally handicapped children.
 He is married and has two adult children.

 For questions about this event contact Kris (801) 585-3440.

-Paid parking is available at the Rice-Eccles Stadium using the pay-by-phone app.
+Paid parking is available at the Rice-Eccles Stadium.
 We encourage you to use public transportation to our events.
 Take TRAX University line to the Stadium stop and walk a half block north.
-For other public transit options use UTA’s Trip Planner.
-The law school is on the Red Route for the University’s free campus shuttles (College of Law stop).
+For other public transit options use UTA’s Trip Planner or click the “public transit” option under “Get Directions” on Google maps.
+The law school is on the Red Route for the University’s free campus shuttles (Carlson Hall stop).

 John Cruden’s presentation is made possible by a generous donation from the Cultural Vision Fund.